Compound V2 Overview

 Overcollateralization

-• Concept of credit rating can not be apply because Ethereum account are pseudonymous.
-It is impossible to enforce repayment in the event of a loan default
+- The concept of credit rating cannot be applied because Ethereum accounts are pseudonymous.
+It is impossible to enforce repayment in the event of a loan default.

-• As the result, all loans are overcollateralized in a collateral asset different from the one being borrowed.
+- As a result, all loans are overcollateralized in a collateral asset different from the one being borrowed.

-• If a borrower falls belows their collateralization ratio (CR), their position is liquidated to pay back their debt.
+- If a borrower falls below their collateralization ratio (CR), their position is liquidated to pay back their debt.

-• The debt can be liquidated by a keeper.
-The keeper received in return a bonus.
+- The debt can be liquidated by a keeper.
+The keeper receives in return a bonus.

 Collateralization ratios and factors

-• This CF is decided through a gouvernance proposal
+- This CF is decided through a governance proposal

-• A CR of zero means an asset cannot be used as collateral but it can still be borrowed
+- A CF of zero means an asset cannot be used as collateral but it can still be borrowed

-• The required CR for a single collateral type is calculated as 100 divided by the CR
+- The required CR for a single collateral type is calculated as 100 divided by the CF

 See also docs.compound.finance - collateral-factor